Shorya-Dixit/TensorFlow_Lite_Pose_Estimation/README.md

 ```

 ### 4. Run the Code in Colab
-Copy the code provided in the sections below into Colab cells.
+Copy the code provided below into Colab cells.
 Make sure to upload the model.tflite and real_image.jpg before running the code

 ```python